scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 ## Data structures

 We begin by defining the data structures used to represent the keypads and positions on the grid.
 We start with a `Pos` case class for 2D coordinates.
-Then, we define two keypads—`numericalKeypad` and `directionalKeypad`—as `Map[Char, Pos]`, with their corresponding sets of valid positions as `Set[Pos]`.
+Then, we define two keypads—`numericKeypad` and `directionalKeypad`—as `Map[Char, Pos]`, with their corresponding sets of valid positions as `Set[Pos]`.

 ```scala mdoc:silent
 case class Pos(x: Int, y: Int):